DFHack/dfhack/docs/dev/data-identity.rst

 from the core library instead of instantiating them locally.
 As a result, referencing an instance in a plugin that has not been instantiated in the core will result in linkage errors when linking the plugin to the core library.

-We could instead _not_ export the templated types, and thus their statically constructed identity objects, and instead allow the compiler to instantiate a local copy of these instances while compiling a plugin, but this would definitely result in a violation of the current requirement that there be at most one instance of the type identity object for a given C++ type across the entire program (including plugins loaded as a shared library).
+We could instead *not* export the templated types, and thus their statically constructed identity objects, and instead allow the compiler to instantiate a local copy of these instances while compiling a plugin, but this would definitely result in a violation of the current requirement that there be at most one instance of the type identity object for a given C++ type across the entire program (including plugins loaded as a shared library).

-For primitive and opaque types the static constructors of the identity types are generally found in :source:`DataIdentity.h <library/include/DataIdentity.h>` or :source:`DataIdentity.cpp <library/DataIdentity.cpp>` Types defined by Dwarf Fortress are constructed in the header files and the related ``static*.inc`` files created by codegen, which are included into DFHack via :source:`DataStatics.cpp <library/DataStatics.cpp>`.
+For primitive and opaque types the static constructors of the identity types are generally found in :source:`DataIdentity.h <library/include/DataIdentity.h>` or :source:`DataIdentity.cpp <library/DataIdentity.cpp>`.
+Types defined by Dwarf Fortress are constructed in the header files and the related ``static*.inc`` files created by codegen, which are included into DFHack via :source:`DataStatics.cpp <library/DataStatics.cpp>`.